-We have no paid staff.
+We have no paid administrative staff.
 We rely on donations from our founders and the public for our expenses.

 We were registered as an Oregon non-profit corporation on April 8, 2013.
 We have received tax exempt 501(c)(3) status from the Internal Revenue Service retroactive to that date.
 Thus, all donations made to O.H.R. are tax-deductible to the full extent of the law.

 - • Mary Walston (treasurer) – Board member of Eugene 4J School Board 2009-present;

 - • Julie Alonzo (secretary) – Owner of Emerald Valley Equestrian Center;